morethan987/Hugo-Blowfish-Exporter/README.md

 ## Further develop

-> You ma think: How shallow the plugin is!
+> You may think: How shallow the plugin is!

 **Yes!I think so!**